2014 was a horrible year in our family. My husbands kidneys stopped working within 48 hours of getting a flu.

 Another instance happened when a new technician wound up not correctly inputting the tubes into his body and he wanted to turn off and override the alarms so he could continue.
 These clinics have little courseware training.
 They call it "hands on".
 But hands on training can be faulty if the other techs are not properly trained.

 I don't want to lose my spouse and sue a company that is so large it considers "deaths" a number that is calculated as a part of the healthcare industry - a part of doing business.
 I'm ashamed of Davita and thank goodness the DOJ is taken notice of the problems.

 I do a fair bit of work in funding.
 When the DOJ comes in, it's time to change the way you do business Kent Thiry.

-Review about: Davita Medical Care.
+Product or Service Mentioned: Davita Medical Care.

 Reason of review: Bad quality.

 Preferred solution: Let the company propose a solution.